 - Pinch point 1 (B story/Fun & Games)— There is tension added and often the antagonist is introduced (or does something devious).

-- Plot turn 2 (Break into three)— The main character starts to move towards the resolution.
+- Plot turn 2 (Break into three)— The main character starts to move toward the resolution.
 They now understand what they have to do to achieve what they set out to do.

 - Resolution (Finale/Final image)— The hero reaches the climax.
-They will either win or lose in this moment.
+They will either win or lose at this moment.

 And the winner is…

 You!
 As I said at the very beginning, there’s no right or wrong way to do this.
 But by better understanding story structure, the easier it is to craft and organize your plot––no matter the stage you are in of your story.

 If you liked this article, please leave your thoughts in the comments or follow my feed on this topic and more on my Instagram feed!